Table of Contents[Hide][Show]

 Become intimately familiar with the park hours calendar as you plan your vacation and plan your time in the parks.
 You’ll need to work within these parameters – and expect they may change – as you get closer to your family vacation.

-If you are a free and easy go-with-the-flow type of planner, this might be a little difficult for you but if you are going to have a successful visit in 2021-2022, you’re going to need to plan your time in the parks around the current, posted hours and accept that you might not have as much time in the day to be in the parks as you’d like.
+If you are a free and easy go-with-the-flow type of planner, this might be a little difficult for you but if you are going to have a successful Disney World 2022 visit, you’re going to need to plan your time in the parks around the current, posted hours and accept that you might not have as much time in the day to be in the parks as you’d like.

 Here are our guides for how to spend one day in the parks: